What Happened to The Vikings? A Brief History

-This may answer the question of where did Vikings come from?
-But, as you will learn throughout this article, the Scandinavian region would indeed have trouble containing these people within its borders, as they flooded outward, exploring, trading with and pillaging large swathes of Europe throughout the time period that earn the title of the Viking Age.
+The Scandinavian region would later on indeed have trouble containing these people within its borders, as they flooded outward, exploring, trading with and pillaging large swathes of Europe throughout the time period that earn the title of the Viking Age.

 Who Were the Vikings?